BEST No Bake Cookie Recipe (Perfect, Soft & Chewy)

 Use my one-minute-boil trick, and they’ll come out perfectly.

-Once the cookies are cooled and hardened, store them in an airtight container and use within a week (but I doubt they’ll last that long!).
+Once cooled, store cookies in an airtight container at room temperature for up to 1 week (but I doubt they’ll last that long!).

 Can I use crunchy peanut butter instead?

-Yes, It obviously adds more texture.
-Be sure it is regular crunchy peanut butter (not natural) for best results.
+Yes, It adds more texture, but just make sure it is regular crunchy peanut butter (not natural, which makes the cookies too dry).

 The BEST No Bake Cookies